cs401-fall2022/lesson23-hunterireland/README.md

-# Any luck?
-A fishing blog
+# Break Stuff!

+A blog for nu metal junkies, classic rock lovers, old school metalheads, and jock jam diehards.

 ## How to run